 How long has it been since you’ve been to the Minnesota State Capitol?
 Maybe you went there on a school field trip many years ago, or perhaps you’re just new to the area.
 Now is the time to add a visit to your list and go!

-First of all, it’s totally free, and it’s been recently remodeled (like, within the past few years).
+First of all, it’s totally free, and it’s been recently remodeled (like, within the past decade).
 More information on the free guided tours can be found here.
 If you want to take it at your own pace, you can opt for a self-guided tour instead.

 The current Minnesota State Capitol building has been the center of the state’s government since 1905.
 To construct a building of this scale—with its soaring dome, large-scale art program and the modern technology of the time—was an ambitious undertaking for Minnesota, which had only become a state in 1858.